fowles/unleashing-protobuf-evolution/README.md

 # Unleashing the Power of Protocol Buffers

+Protobuf holds schema evolution as a central design principle.
+However, evolving the code generated from a schema, independently of the schema, is a challenge Protobuf does not provide an easy answer for.
+We will present Protobuf Editions, a new evolution mechanism that unleashes the real potential of Protobuf.

 This is a public repo that fulls the show process for making the sauage.
 Enjoy.